 Although Aruba has a rainy season from October to January, it only rains very briefly when it does.
 Aside from that, Aruba has warm weather with temperatures averaging around 28°C/82°F and higher all-year-round.
 There’s a constant wind, but it isn’t always strong and it’s hardly ever chilly.

 This means that you can easily pack light clothing only, but that you do have to take into account that you’ll probably be sweating a lot as well.
-If you plan on spending your days at the beach or by the pool that doesn’t matter so much, but if you want to get active on Aruba like I did, it’s best to make sure you bring enough clean clothes so that you don’t have to walk around in stinky things.
+If you plan on spending your days at the beach or by the pool that doesn’t matter so much, but if you want to get active on Aruba like I did, it’s best to make sure you bring enough clean clothes to wear in Aruba so that you don’t have to walk around in stinky things.

 But enough with the general information, here’s my Aruba packing list!